 Escalation Clause Bottom Line

-In the world of real estate, an escalation clause (also known as an escalator clause) is a provision contained within a contract that allows prospective buyers to escalate an existing offer.
-Escalation clauses are usually written into the underwriting offers, and they allow a potential buyer to increase their original offer upon submission of a higher offer by a different buyer.
+A real estate escalation clause (also known as an escalator clause) is a provision contained within a contract that allows prospective buyers to increase, or escalate, an existing offer.
+Escalation clauses will typically state that a buyer's offer will increase upon the submission of a higher offer by a different buyer.

 Escalation clauses indicate the seriousness of an offer, usually stating how much a buyer is willing to bid in order to purchase the property.
 They essentially allow you to offer slightly more than any other submission after your initial offer.